Recovery Planning for Behavioral Addictions

 A Holistic Approach

-Process addictions develop for a number of reasons and they vary for every individual.
-They can also develop as a result of other underlying genetic, traumatic, mental health concerns, and/or medical issues.
-In order to best gain a holistic understanding of a person’s past history and current needs, we meet with them and their family to get to know them better, learn about their past, and discover the ways our services can best support their care needs.
-Our Clinical and Case Managers first meet with the individual and/or their family to review the following areas outlined in the graphic below.
-Providers such as physicians, therapists, and other medical and mental health providers are also contacted to obtain additional information on the client if needed.
+Substance use disorders and addiction develop for a number of reasons and they vary for every individual.
+They can develop as a result of underlying genetic, traumatic, mental health, and/or medical issues.
+In order to gain a holistic understanding of a person’s past history and current needs, we meet with them and their family to get to know them better, learn about their past, and discover the ways our services can best support their care needs.

 Once the assessment is complete, our Clinical Team meets to develop a customized care plan with treatment and care recommendations that are presented to the individual and their family.
 Recommendations may include a formal intervention if the individual of concern is resistant to treatment.